-Taizé worship is an outgrowth of a movement founded in the French town of that name by a Roman Catholic monastic community headed by Brother Roger.
+Taizé worship is an outgrowth of a movement founded in the French town of that name by an ecumenical Protestant and Catholic monastic fraternity headed by Brother Roger.
 It involves sung and chanted prayers, meditation, a period of silence, liturgical readings, and icons.
 There is no preaching.

 Taizé's emphasis, according to its website, is ecumenical.
 The community “wants its life to be a sign of reconciliation between divided Christians and between separated peoples.”

 Services of music and meditation are held at 6:45 p.m. on the first Tuesday of every month, and every Tuesday during Advent and Lent.

 A video taste of Taizé at Stone Church